socialsignin/spring-social-security-demo/README.md

 details are stored within the UsersConnectionRepository itself, users are effictively stored as connections to the "springSocialSecurity" provider.

-This local account creation strategy can be overridden by providing custom implementations of a couple of the components from Spring Social Security - see the forked demo at https://github.com/michaellavelle/spring-social-security-demo for an illustration of this.
+This local account creation strategy can be overridden and the local accounts can be persisted using your own domain model by providing custom implementations of a couple of the components from Spring Social Security - see the forked demo at https://github.com/michaellavelle/spring-social-security-demo for an illustration of this.

 Running the demo